Military history of Mexico: Pastry War, 1838

 In 1838 a French pastry cook, Monsieur Remontel, claimed his shop in the Tacubaya district of Mexico City had been ruined by looting Mexican officers in 1828.
 He appealed to France's King Louis-Philippe (1773–1850).
 Coming to its citizen's aid, France demanded 600,000 pesos in damages.
 This amount was extremely high when compared to an average workman's daily pay, which was about one peso.
-In addition to this amount, Mexico had defaulted on millions of dollars worth of loans from France.
+In addition to this amount, Mexico had defaulted on millions of dollars' worth of loans from France.
 Diplomat Baron Beffaudis gave Mexico an ultimatum of paying, or the French would demand satisfaction.
 When the payment was not forthcoming from president Anastasio Bustamante (1780–1853), the king sent a fleet under Rear Admiral Charles Baudin to declare a blockade of all Mexican ports from Yucatán to the Rio Grande, to bombard the coastal fortress of San Juan de Ulúa, and to seize the port of Veracruz.
 Virtually the entire Mexican Navy was captured at Veracruz by December 1838.
 Mexico declared war on France.
 The French withdrew in 1839.

 Texas Revolution, 1835–1836

 The Texan struggle for independence marked the beginning of a conflict with the modern U.S. state of Texas, and its independence from Mexico and the state of Coahuila y Tejas.
 Battles associated with the conflict with Texas include the Alamo, where federal troops led by Antonio López de Santa Anna defeated the Texans, and the Battle of San Jacinto, which allowed secession to take place.

 Revolts erupted throughout several states after Santa Anna's rise to power.
 The revolution in Texas began in Gonzales, Texas, when Santa Anna ordered troops to go there and disarm the militia.
 The war leaned heavily in favor of the rebels after they had won the Battle of Gonzales, captured the fort La Bahía, and successfully captured San Antonio (commonly called Béxar at the time).
 The war ended in 1836 at the Battle of San Jacinto (about 20 miles east of modern-day Houston) where General Sam Houston led the Texas army to victory over a portion of the Mexican Army led by Santa Anna, who was captured shortly after the battle.
-The conclusion of the war resulted in the creation of the Republic of Texas, a nation that teetered between collapse and invasion from Mexico until it was annexed by the United States of America in 1845.
+The conclusion of the war resulted in the creation of the Republic of Texas, a nation that teetered between collapse and invasion from Mexico until it was annexed by the United States in 1845.